SNSystems/pstore/doc_sources/structures.md

 ### Header
 Field    | Size (bytes) | Description
 -------- | ------------ | -----------
 signature1 | 4 |  The file signature is split into two pieces of four bytes each.
-The first of these (signature1) is an array of bytes so that the signature is easily recongisable in a hex dump, the second is a 32-bit value so that we can easily verify the machine endianness (a BOM in effect). signature2 | 4 | The second half of the file signature.
+The first of these (signature1) is an array of bytes so that the signature is easily recongisable in a hex dump, the second is a 32-bit value so that we can easily verify the machine endianness.
+In effect, it acts as a byte-order-mark (BOM). signature2 | 4 | The second half of the file signature.
 This value is used to determine the endian-ness of the file. |
-version | 2 |
-header_size | 4 |
-uuid | 16 |
-crc | 4 | The fields of the header, up to and including this one, are not modified as the code interacts with the data store; they're effectively read-only.
+version | 4 | A pair of 16-bit unsigned integers containing the major and minor version of the file format respectively. header_size | 4 | A unsigned value containing the size of this header structure.
+Currently always 52. uuid | 16 | An RFC4122-compliant universally unique identifier (UUID) which enables this file to be identified. crc | 4 | The fields of the header, up to and including this one, are not modified as the code interacts with the data store; they're effectively read-only.
 This crc is used to ensure that the fields from #signature1 to #sync_name are not modified. unused2 | 8 | Always zero. footer_pos | 8 | The file offset of most recent file footer.
-This calue is modifies as the very last step of commiting a transaction.
+This value is modified as the very last step of commiting a transaction.

 ### Transaction Footer